carbon-data-specification/Customer-Data/specifications/cdsc-wg3-01.md

 * `cds_created` - _ISO8601 datetime_ - (REQUIRED) When the Server created this Account object.
 * `cds_modified` - _ISO8601 datetime_ - (REQUIRED) When the Server last modified this Account object.
 * `cds_account_parent` - _string or `null`_ - (REQUIRED) The `cds_account_id` of a parent Account object of which this Account is grouped under.
 If the Account is not a part of a parent grouping, this value is `null`.
+* `customer_number` - _string or `null`_ - (REQUIRED) The identifier that a Customer has access to that identifies a collection of Accounts as being for the same Customer.
+If a Server only stores Accounts as the top-level identifier for Customers, or does not have a Customer-accessible identifier set for this Account, this value is `null`.
 * `account_number` - _string_ - (REQUIRED) The number that a Customer sees on their bill and online user interface as the identifier for this Account.
 * `account_name` - _string_ - (OPTIONAL) The name that a Customer sees on their bill and online user interface as the name for this Account, if available.
 * `account_address` - _multi-line address_ - (OPTIONAL) The address that a Customer sees on their bill and online user interface as the address for this Account, if available.